mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. versionchanged:: 2.3.0

 -  Bugfix: fix Vinylmode for Deck 4
+-  Feature: add mapping to sort library for BPM, Key, Artist and Title
 -  Feature: add Softtakeover for Pitch Faders
 -  Feature: add to eject track from Deck with Library Select knob
 -  Feature: add to search through track using Jog Wheel